jfflbnntt/dmsguild/expandedArmory/weapon/descriptions.md

 **Light Pick.** A small one-handed pick usually used for breaking up dirt or rocks but also useful for piercing flesh.

-**Long Spear.** Longer than a normal spear, reaching lengths of up to 8', and requiring two hands to wield effectively.

 **Mace.** A one-handed bludgeon specifically crafted as a weapon often having a heavy rounded or flanged head to increase the impact.
 Simple maces are issued to civil peace-keeping forces for protection and as a symbol of authority.

 **Quarter Staff.** A rod of wood, or rarely metal, between four and six feet long, usually as tall as the wielder, that can be wielded as a weapon in one or two hands.
 A very common weapon among peasants, pilgrims, and monks for its versatility and simple craftsmanship.